tom-cremer/js-tp-spread-operator/readme.md

 # Décomposer une chaîne de caractères
+> JS exercise given at HEPL

+* * *

+**js-tp-spread-operator** is an educational project, which will be used for `JS` courses.

+**Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
+From this point, the instruction will be in french.
+Sorry.

+* * *

+> Lors de vos cours de *web*, vous allez découvrir le langage *JavaScript* et le mettre en pratique pour apprendre à rendre vos pages web interactives.

+* * *
 Dans le cadre de cet exercice, nous vous demandons de décomposer la chaîne de caractère avec le nouvel opérateur de décomposition.

 ## Énoncé